oddbird/oddleventy/content/blog/2023/when-to-choose-a-native-mobile-app.md

 to be the most expensive to build and maintain compared to the other types of apps -- especially responsive web apps -- and the range of people it can reach is more limited.
-If you need a balance of expense, reach, and special capabilities, the progressive web app might be the right answer for your project.
+If you need a balance of expense, reach, and special capabilities, a progressive web app might be the right answer for your project.
 We'll look at the pros and cons of progressive web apps in the next part of this series.

 ---